buu342/ACS-Dominatrix/README.md

-dominatrix_capregentime = 0.0;   // How many seconds it takes for a control point to automatically regenerate 1 hp (0 for none) dominatrix_capmultiple  = false; // Will a control point lose health faster if more people are capturing it? dominatrix_capbelow     = true;  // Allow capturing if the player is below the control point?
+dominatrix_capregentime = 0.0;   // How many seconds it takes for a control point to automatically regenerate 1 hp (0 for none) dominatrix_capmultiple  = false; // Will a control point lose health faster if more people are capturing it? dominatrix_capbelow     = true;  // Allow capturing if the player is below the control point? dominatrix_capabove     = true;  // Allow capturing if the player is above the control point?

 dominatrix_scorefrag      = false; // Do you get points for fragging players? dominatrix_scoreperfrag   = 1;     // How many points to you get for fragging players